 None of this would be possible without the huge amounts of data that is available to organisations.
 Whether you are part of a small business managing a handful of customers, or a multi-national corporation handling thousands… you are likely to hold more data than you are even aware of.

 It is this data and the ability to harness it, that allows Business Analytics to open up new opportunities.
-The main focus of Business Analytics was in the past, historical data… mainly because that is all organizations had access to!
+The main focus of Business Analytics was in the past, historical data… mainly because that is all organisations had access to!
 Now, it is much easier to collect real-time data, allowing analysis and intelligence to be produced on current and relevant data.

 Where to begin with Business Analysis?

 There are many different Business Analytics tools that are available for businesses of all sizes.
 The days of battling with large data-sets in Excel to get out basic types of analysis are long gone.
-Now, it is more than likely that whatever tool you choose will provide you with fantastic visualizations, drag and drop options and more dashboards you could ever wish for.
+Now, it is more than likely that whatever tool you choose will provide you with fantastic visualisations, drag and drop options and more dashboards you could ever wish for.

 In the past, BI tools required a hefty amount of IT Support, making the whole process quite disjointed.
 Business Analytics is now being driven by the end-user and not through a top-down IT led system.